NewsWhip

 NewsWhip is a social media analytics and engagement tracking firm founded by Paul Quigley and Andrew Mullaney in 2011.
-The company monitors content based on user engagement metrics, geographic distribution, audience interests, and changes in those interests over time.
-NewsWhip is headquartered in Dublin, Ireland, with an additional office in New York City, United States.
+It monitors content based on user engagement metrics, geographic distribution, audience interests, and changes in those interests over time.

+Based in Dublin, Ireland, it also has an additional office in New York City.
+In July 2025, Sprout Social completed the purchase of the company, in a deal valued at approximately $55 million.

 History

 NewsWhip was founded in April 2011 by Paul Quigley, a lawyer, and Andrew Mullaney, a computer engineer.
 Before founding NewsWhip, Quigley worked at a law firm in New York, while Mullaney worked at Accenture, and later founded the EasyDeals website.
 The two met during a digital business course at the Dun Laoghaire Institute of Art, Design and Technology and participated in the National Digital Research Centre's LaunchPad accelerator program.
 They subsequently relocated to Dogpatch Labs in Dublin to further develop NewsWhip.

 In 2012, NewsWhip received angel investments from the NDRC, Hal Philipp, and Shane Naughton.
 The following year, the company raised €825,000 (approximately $1.1 million) in seed funding from the Allied Irish Banks Seed Capital Fund, Hal Philipp, Hannes Þór Smárason, Enterprise Ireland and other investors.
-This funding supported the development of NewsWhip's flagship platform, Spike and enabled the establishment of a U.S office in New York City.
+This funding supported the development of NewsWhip's flagship platform, Spike and enabled the establishment of a U.S. office in New York City.

 In 2017, NewsWhip secured $6.4 million in series A funding, led by Tribal Ventures with participation from the Associated Press, Japanese publisher The Asahi Shimbun, Enterprise Ireland and AIB Seed Capital Fund.

 In 2023, NewsWhip raised another $13 million (€12.1 million) in a funding round led by AshGrove Capital.